auxellbs/splconline.github.io/_posts/2020-04-27-installing-and-using-zoom.md

 [![YouTube image of SPLC Zoom Android video](http://img.youtube.com/vi/RH45sEKf9PY/0.jpg)](https://www.youtube.com/watch?v=RH45sEKf9PY)

-(For instructions on using Zoom one you have already installed it on your iPad as above, [click this link](https://youtu.be/m5fYQvKBXPU?t=198) to fast forward to the ‘Using Zoom’ part of the Android video)
+(For instructions on using Zoom after you have installed it on your iPad as above, [click this link](https://youtu.be/m5fYQvKBXPU?t=198) to fast forward to the ‘Using Zoom’ part of the Android video)

 ## Mac OS X Laptops/Desktops - Installing Zoom

 [![YouTube image of SPLC Zoom Android video](http://img.youtube.com/vi/TY-3M8ZnsJY/0.jpg)](https://www.youtube.com/watch?v=TY-3M8ZnsJY)

-(For instructions on using Zoom one you have already installed it on your Laptop/Desktop as above, [click this link](https://youtu.be/m5fYQvKBXPU?t=198) to fast forward to the ‘Using Zoom’ part of the Android video)
+(For instructions on using Zoom after you have installed it on your Laptop/Desktop as above, [click this link](https://youtu.be/m5fYQvKBXPU?t=198) to fast forward to the ‘Using Zoom’ part of the Android video)

 ## Windows - Installing Zoom